alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ## ⌨️ Code as Tooling

-As my friend Luis Medel so carefully explains in his excellent Spanish article ["La martingala del software"](https://luismedel.com/palabras/la-martingala-del-software/), software is a tool in itself.
+Medel's article mentioned above,
-And just as any language,
+["La martingala del software"](https://luismedel.com/palabras/la-martingala-del-software/), made me think how software can be seen as just another tool.
-it is a tool that can operate on itself.
+And just as any natural language, programming languages can operate on themselves.
-In fact, it is the ultimate tool as it is absurdly versatile and infinitely malleable.
+As such, code is the ultimate machine: it is absurdly versatile and infinitely malleable.
 A modern computer can handle insane amounts of information, and correctly programmed it can generate any arbitrary output and handle any task.
-No other tool compares.
+No other human invention compares.

 Just as good professionals take care of their tools, good developers should always keep their code in good shape.